alttch/eva3/doc/security.rst

 Should I run it as root?
 ------------------------

-* :doc:`/uc/uc` is designed to be run on the virtual machines, microcomputers, and embedded systems.
+* :doc:`/uc/uc` is designed to be run on virtual machines, microcomputers, and embedded systems.
 If server directly controls connected devices, you should run it as root in order to avoid any device access errors.
 UC security bottleneck (when working under root) - API and :doc:`/uc/uc_ei` interface.
   However, you should use API in Supervisory network only and UC EI interface should be turned off and used only in case of emergency.

-* :doc:`/lm/lm` does not require a direct access to the equipment, that is why it can be run as root on the selected system (if really required) or as a restricted user on the common-purpose servers.
+* :doc:`/lm/lm` does not require direct access to the equipment, that is why it can be run as root on the selected system (if really required) or as a restricted user on the common-purpose servers.
 If Logic Manager API and interface are available only in Supervisory network, this issue is not critical for security.

-* All external interfaces of the system, including :doc:`/sfa/sfa`, should be run only under the restricted users and protected with an additional frontend and/or firewall.
+* All external interfaces of the system, including :doc:`/sfa/sfa`, should be run only under restricted users and protected with additional frontend and/or firewall.

 API recommendations
 -------------------